dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 In this document, you'll learn how to define Markdown validation rules, which will help you ensure that your document follows strict conventions.

 >[!NOTE]
->Markdown validation is part of the Markdown processor in DocFX.
+>Markdown validation is part of the `dfm` Markdown processor in DocFX.
 If you switch the Markdown engine, validation rules might not apply the same way.

 There are three kinds of validation rules provided by DocFX: